Erasure and Restoration: An Exploration of Past and Present in the Kwinitekw Valley’s Indigenous Communities

-Through events facilitated by Indigenous people and non-Indigenous allies, this series worked to analyze the meaning and matter of relationship-building, reconciliation, land caretaking, memory, and inclusive curricula that explore Indigenous histories, cultures, and lived experiences.Learn more & watch recordings
+2020 was the 400th anniversary of the Mayflower’s landing in Wampanoag territory in 1620.
+Through events and working groups facilitated by Native people and non-Native allies, this series worked to analyze the meaning and process of relationship-building, reconciliation, land caretaking, memory, and inclusive curricula that explore Native histories, cultures, and lived experiences.Learn more & watch recordings

 What can we learn from peace workers around the world who are using dialogue, mediation, and other community-based approaches to heal divides and interrupt cycles of violence?

 Drawing on Karuna Center’s partnerships in Bosnia, Rwanda, and Nigeria, as well as promising efforts in the US, this virtual talk & discussion series highlighted creative, innovative, and successful responses to conflict that are building community and supporting lasting peace.Learn more & watch recordings